National Orchestra Service: About

-Origins
+History

 February 1930 — National Orchestra Service was founded in Omaha.
 Serl Frank Hutton was its founder and sole proprietor until 1952, when Lee Williams joined as a partner.

 By way of merger with Music Management Service in January 1954, Royce Stoenner and David Wenrich, who formed Music Management Service, joined NOS as salaried employees.
 In September 1959, Royce Stoenner left the NOS agency to join as a 50% partner with the Dave Brumitt Agency, a territory band booking agency in Atlanta.

 In 1939, the NOS headquarters at located at 709 World-Herald Building, Omaha, NE.
 Later, NOS moved to the eleventh floor — the top floor — of the Omaha National Bank Building in Downtown Omaha.
 The top floor was actually the sixteenth and the address was 1611 City National Bank Bldg.